 The passing of Bill C-128 was a turning point for the Canadian gambling industry since it allowed bettors to wager on individual sports events.
 If current trends continue, provinces will keep expanding their gambling options, particularly online platforms.

-There may be additional changes in the areas of customer protection and responsible gambling initiatives, as the industry continues to grow.
+There may also be additional changes in the areas of customer protection and responsible gambling initiatives, as the industry continues to grow.
+However, there’s no indication that another province will create an open and competitive market like Ontario anytime soon.

 Ontario’s Leadership in Legalizing Online Gambling

 Ontario has spearheaded the Canadian betting law reforms by launching a fully regulated online gambling market.
-Before this, the iGaming industry existed in a sort of a gray area where operators weren’t given access into the market.
+Elsewhere in Canada, provinces only operated one or two government-backed gambling platforms, opening the door to offshore brands in the process.

-The Canadian gaming industry is large and robust, present in every region of the country, and is affecting the economy accordingly.
-The gambling statistics in Canada for 2017 show that in that year, the industry produced CA$16.1 billion in gaming wins and an additional CA$1 billion on non-gaming revenue, like food, beverage, entertainment, etc.
+The Canadian gaming industry is large and robust, present in every region of the country and affecting the economy accordingly.
+The gambling statistics in Canada for the current year suggest that the market’s NGR will hit $15.59 billion by the end of 2025, before peaking at $17.51 billion in four years.

 Gambling Awareness: Understanding Risks and Responsible Play

 Being informed about responsible gambling practices is key to having a fun and safe gambling experience.
-According to, around 2% of Canadians struggle with moderate to severe risk gambling-related problems, which only highlights the need for heightened awareness of safe practices.
+According to, around 2% of Canadians struggle with moderate to severe risk gambling-related problems, which is commensurate with the fact that around 3% of Canadians wager more than $100 per month on average.

 Gambling Addiction Statistics Canada: High Risk Groups and Vulnerabilities